 Each student's class will utilize classic works of literature during the upcoming school year.
 At Great Hearts academies, it has always been the tradition for students to develop a personal library of books that they mark in, keep and return to during their time at Great Hearts, and treasure for years to come.
 The Academy calls these books "Classics to Keep".
 Each student's class will utilize these classics during the upcoming school year.
 Parents/guardians and students are strongly encouraged to purchase these books for their own personal collections, so that they can mark them and keep them, allowing students to develop their own impressive personal library of classics over the course of their academic career with Great Hearts.
-For families who do not purchase the texts, their student will be given access to a copy of these books as part of their curriculum.
+For families who do not wish to purchase their own consumables, their student will be given access to academy copies to be used as part of their curriculum.
 Students should not mark these books provided by Great Hearts and will be asked to return the books in good condition once their class has finished working with the book.
 Financial assistance is available in certain circumstances.
 Please speak with the Headmaster or School Office staff for information.